squinkylabs/SquinkyVCV/docs/booty-shifter.md

 # Other things
 ![Intro 3 image](./intro-3-110.png)

 [Gray Code](./gray-code.md).
 Think of it as a semi-random clock divider.
 Or not.
 Gray codes have the cool property that only one bit changes at a time.
-Having only one “thing” change at a time can be interesting for music, so we are hoping you will find some good things to do with it.
+Having only one "thing" change at a time can be interesting for music, so we are hoping you will find some good things to do with it.

 [LFN](./lfn.md) is a random voltage generator made by running low frequency noise through a graphic equalizer.
 The equalizer gives a lot of easy control over the shape of the randomness.